posifo1/SRM-Module-Activities/README.md

 ## Unit 6: The Practical Implications of Security and Risk Standards

-### Module Title
-Practical Implications of Security and Risk Standards

 ### Learning Outcomes
 - Assess the challenges of implementing security standards in practice.
 - Understand certification and auditing processes.